 Geothermal energy from low-to-moderate temperatures is considered to be heat derived from the geothermal fluid in the ground at temperatures of 300°F (150°C) or less.
 These systems represent a large energy resource for the world, but are economically challenging for electric power generation.
 In addition to the challenges facing all geothermal development, including exploration, permitting, financing, and operation, the low-temperature resources have low exergy and corresponding efficiencies for converting the heat to electricity.
 This means that certain low-temperature resources may be used in binary cycle electricity generating technology.
 Most of the geothermal resources presently used are being applied to direct-use applications, including space heating, district heating, greenhouses, fisheries, mineral recovery, and industrial process heat.
 The low-temperature geothermal energy resources can be utilized by different community customers such as urban centers, rural areas, and remote communities.
 Very low-temperature geothermal energy can be recovered from heat sources under 30°C.

 This geothermal energy can be utilized for heating applications via heat pumps.
 These applications include homes, apartments, and commercial buildings such as offices and malls.
 These days, urban planners are increasingly making use of very low-temperature geothermal resources for the heating and cooling of large complexes.
-Low-temperature resources have the potential to contribute largely toward the global geothermal portfolio.
+Low-temperature resources have the potential to contribute largely toward the global geothermal industry portfolio.
 According to the US Geological Survey, there are about 120,000 megawatts of undeveloped low-temperature geothermal resources in the US.
 These generally occur in the eastern US states.
 In 2021, the US DoE announced ~USD 15 million for research and development to help grow US low-to-moderate temperature geothermal resources and coproduced resources.
 The government is striving for wide production of low-temperature power through advances in surface and down-hole technology, better education and outreach, and a greater collaboration between the government and industry.
 Very low-temperature geothermal energy has increasingly been applied globally by urban planners for heating and cooling large complexes.
 Low-temperature resources stand to have a high prospect of making fairly sufficient contributions to the geothermal global portfolio.

 Challenges: Environmental disruptions have caused various challenges to the process of geothermal energy extraction